gristlabs/grist-help/help/en/docs/integrators.md

 workflows triggered by other services can consult, add, or update records in Grist tables.

-## Example: Storing form submissions
+## Example: Storing third-party form submissions

+!!! note ""

-This example uses a third-party form provider to demonstrate using Zapier to send form data to Grist.
-Note that Grist has a built-in form feature that allows you to create native forms directly within your Grist document, making it easy to collect and manage form responses without third-party tools.
-For more information, see [Page widget: Form](widget-form.md).
+    **Note:** This example uses a third-party form provider to demonstrate using Zapier to send form data to Grist.

+    Grist now has built-in forms built directly within your Grist document, making it easy to collect and manage form responses without third-party tools.
+[Learn more](widget-form.md).

 Suppose we have a form for collecting votes on the color of a proposed new bike
 shed: